Amy Prieto: Education and early career

 Prieto received her Bachelor of Arts degree in chemistry and philosophy from Williams College in 1996.
 There, she undertook an honors thesis entitled "The Synthesis and Characterization of Precursors to Zirconium-Containing Liquid Crystals" under the mentorship of Lee Young Park.
 Before beginning her doctoral work, she was a summer research fellow at Bell Labs, which she credits with fostering an appreciation for cross-disciplinary collaboration.
 She then attended the University of California, Berkeley, where she received her PhD in inorganic chemistry in 2001.
 For her graduate work, she worked in the laboratory of Angelica Stacy on her thesis entitled Electrodeposition of Nanostructured Thermoelectric Materials working to synthesize solid-state materials.

 Following her PhD, she began a postdoctoral fellowship at Harvard University, working in the Nanoscale Science and Engineering Center in Hongkun Park's research group, where she studied and characterized the electronic properties of single molecules and nanoparticles.

 Research

 In 2005, Prieto joined the faculty at Colorado State University as a synthetic chemist and materials scientist.
-Prieto's research program focuses on Lithium-ion batteries, as well as developing nanoparticles and nanowire structures for a variety of applications.
+Prieto's research program focuses on Sodium-ion, and Lithium-ion batteries, as well as developing nanoparticles and nanowire structures for a variety of applications.